jeffdaily/parasail-java/README.md

 Result objects should be manually deleted when no longer used in order to free allocated memory by the parasail C library.
 As with the parasail C library, gap open and gap extension penalties are specified as positive numbers.

 There is a slightly more complicated code example that is compiled as part of the parasail.jar.
 See [Example.java](src/parasail/Example.java).
+You can run the compiled example from within the build directory by running `java -cp ./parasail.jar parasail.Example <filename.fasta>`.

 ## Citing parasail